 5. Product pre-sales

-Consider whether it is possible to obtain payment up front with your customer.
+Consider whether it is possible to obtain payment upfront with your customer.
 To do this one must have a very marketable product.
-The business must have a clearly thought out cash flow forecast, from purchasing inventory, paying salaries to the point where the product is delivered, as well as a timeline when the product can be delivered to the customer.
+The business must have a clearly thought out cash flow forecast, from purchasing inventory, and paying salaries to the point where the product is delivered, as well as a timeline when the product can be delivered to the customer.

 7. Through family and friends

-The most common method in obtaining funds for a small, early stage business is often by knocking on the doors of friends and family.
-An important consideration before embarking on this route is, when it comes to money and family and friends, it may not end up in a happy scenario.
-Conduct a proper formal analysis and high level business plan that clearly explains the business idea.
+The most common method of obtaining funds for a small, early-stage business is often by knocking on the doors of friends and family.
+An important consideration before embarking on this route is, that when it comes to money and family and friends, it may not end up in a happy scenario.
+Conduct a proper formal analysis and high-level business plan that clearly explains the business idea.
 The execution plan is vital.
-The plan must also emphasize on business risks as well as the possibility that the business may fail and they may never see their investment again.
+The plan must also emphasize business risks as well as the possibility that the business may fail and they may never see their investment again.

 8. Angel investment

-If the business idea / model is unique and has a high potential for growth, angel investments might be a way to go.
-However, before tapping into the angel network, be sure that the business plan is completed with a well thought out execution plan.
-Different angels will invest in various stages of the company development, from idea to revenue generation.
+If the business idea/model is unique and has a high potential for growth, angel investments might be a way to go.
+However, before tapping into the angel network, be sure that the business plan is completed with a well-thought-out execution plan.
+Different angels will invest in various stages of the company development, from ideas to revenue generation.